Denali area information

 We are a small, flexible organization; however, we want visitors to understand many of our expenses are incurred prior to trip departure dates.
 In the event you need to cancel your booking, we offer the following:

 Cancellations made more than 7 days before the trip start date will receive a full refund, less 15% deposit.
-Cancellations made within 7 days prior the trip start date will receive no refund.
+Cancellations made within 7 days prior to the trip start date will receive no refund.

 Cancellations made more than 14 days before the trip start date will receive a full refund, less 25% deposit.
-Cancellations made within 14 days prior the trip start date will receive no refund.
+Cancellations made within 14 days prior to the trip start date will receive no refund.

 Funds held may be used as a credit toward a future booking with Traverse Alaska.
 Credit valid for 2 years.
+A trip qualifies as a Multi-Day Trip anytime more than a single day trip is booked.

 Our operations remain open year round.